mlsmzk/data-science-work/challenges/c10-sat-assignment.md

   pieces of evidence do you have in favor of `both_SAT` being effective?
   What specific pieces of evidence do you have against?
-  - No. Both_SAT by the correlation test shows some efficacy of measuring univ_GPA, but this is just an indication of correlation and not causality.
-On the other hand, our linear regression model indicates that Both_SAT does not a have a significant effect on univ_GPA.
-This is backed by a p value that is much greater than the desired 0.01.
+  - No. Both_SAT by the correlation test shows some efficacy of measuring univ_GPA, but on the other hand both_SAT shows little predictive value (alone) judging by the fit done with just both_SAT, seeing how its R squared value was only .46.

 # End Notes